Chasing Autumn Colors: 6 Elegant Hotels Near Fall Foliage Spots

 Born in Taipei, Taiwan.
 I worked in the inbound tourism industry in Kyoto, writing a blog about travel in Japan.
 I joined MATCHA in October 2019.
 Hobbies: travel, watching trains, visiting stylish cafes, sweets, collecting seal stamps, watching musicals, taking photos, and others - so many, in fact, that I find it weird myself.

-5. Okinawa Shopping
+5. Shopping in Okinawa

 6. Okinawa Souvenirs and Local Specialties